 Prior Learning Assessment Portfolio Program – Non-Graduate Programs

 As part of the Prior Learning Assessment Portfolio Program, Post University allows eligible, matriculated, undergraduate students to apply for college credit for life experiences and completion of select licensure examinations.
-Through submission of portfolios, students may earn a maximum of 45 credits towards a Bachelor’s degree or 15 credits towards an Associate’s degree.
+Through submission of portfolios, students may earn a maximum of 30 credits towards a bachelor’s degree or 15 credits towards an associate’s degree.
 Information regarding policies and procedures is available from Academic Advising for Main Campus students or Academic Success Counselors for Accelerated Degree Program students.
 There are certain courses and subject areas that are not eligible for portfolio credit.
 Please consult the Office of the Registrar or Academic Advising to review any restrictions.

 Prior Learning Assessment Credit – RN to BSN

 RN to BSN students will be awarded 30 credits as Prior Learning Assessment (PLA) credits in recognition of having completed a registered nurse program and passing the National Licensure Examination for Registered Nurses (NCLEX-RN).
 Verification of valid RN licensure will be required to receive PLA credit.
 Perspective students are advised that alternate credit options do not apply to the RN to BSN program.

 Alternate Credit Options – Graduate Programs Accepting Transfer Credit for Prior Field Practicum Experiences

 Post University graduate programs do not accept transfer credits for field practicum at the graduate level.
 In special circumstances, students may request a waiver of this policy by applying to the Dean of the School or Director of the Program to which he or she is applying.
 Applications for waiver must include the following information about the practicum for which the student seeks credit.

 - Syllabus of the course at the time it was taken.